Foster Parenting... Is It Right for You? 5 Questions to Ask

 2. Can You Financially Support a Foster Child?

-We often hear questions about foster parenting costs, which is good to ask.
+We often hear questions about the costs of foster parenting, which is a good thing to ask.
 Parents need to be able to support a family financially.

 Factors to consider include: